Shrezn/hello-world/README.md

 # hello-world
-i am a dumbass who is starting to learn all this so late :)ADAS
+i am a dumbass who is starting to learn all this so late :)